godspeedsystems/gs-documentation/docs/microservices-framework/authentication/jwt-authentication.md

 </details>

 ### How to access JWT payload
-When a client You can access the complete JWT payload in <% inputs.user %> in YAML workflows, and as ctx.inputs.data.user when writing JS/TS workflows.
+You can access the complete JWT payload in <% inputs.user %> in YAML workflows, and as ctx.inputs.data.user when writing JS/TS workflows.

 Example access from inline scripting with YAML
 ```